-The other type you buy off the shelves are highly processed with any goodness/nutrition gone.
+The other type you buy off the shelves is highly processed with any goodness/nutrition gone.
 Plus they tend to be full of processed sugars.
 A good rule to go by is that; ‘If it’s on the shelf in a carton, then it’s not suitable for a juice fast’.

 If you are serious about juicing then you need to invest in a good quality juice extracting machine – juicer for short.